LukasGolebiewski/LukasGolebiewski/README.md

 - Hi, I’m @Lukasz
 - I have started to interest of software testing
-- My goal is to develop testing knowledge and technical skills
+- My goal is to develop testing knowledge and technical skills in IT field
 - On this site I would like to share my all gained experience from personal studies and research
 - I've just finished SQL course and already in process of [Postman: The Complete Guide - REST API Testing - Valentin Despa](https://www.udemy.com/course/postman-the-complete-guide/)